 Public policy is mainstream.

-Phone2Action tools meet people where they are.
+Phone2Action tools engage new advocates by meeting people where they are.

 By presenting new advocates with dynamic campaigns that give them the option to communicate with decision makers by social media, email, and phone, Phone2Action makes the transition into advocacy a smooth one for people at every level.
 Organizations and companies can decide what channels make the most sense for their issues and targets, and can create an appealing ask that makes civic engagement efficient and even fun.